Vantiq/vantiq-extension-sources/README.md

 ## Overall Architecture

-The VANTIQ system maintains a set of managers for each source type.
+The VANTIQ system maintains managers for each source type.
 All extension sources are defined with a base type of EXTENSION (see [Defining a Type/Implementation](#defining_a_type)).
 The extension source manager is responsible for the interaction between the extension sources and the remainder of the VANTIQ system.